 Based on maturity levels, delivery robots offer a promising space to explore

 One way last-mile delivery stakeholders can prioritize initiatives is by exploring the potential of developing technologies.
 Analysis of the maturity levels of each initiative has indicated that increasing the use of delivery robots may generate significant positive environmental and efficiency impacts.
 Although it is necessary to have a number of delivery robots in place, they could help companies solve labor shortages and low productivity issues.
-This is especially relevant in Japan, where the transportation sector’s productivity level is 40 percent below the industry average,
+This is especially relevant in Japan, where the transportation sector’s productivity level is 40 percent below the industry average,4 and the transportation sector faced a labor shortfall of 140,000 people in 2020.
+By 2030, this shortfall is expected to grow to 278,000 people.5

 Other interventions, such as electric vehicles (EVs), H2FCEVs, and parcel lockers, will likely continue to generate cost savings and reduce carbon dioxide emissions, but they have already reached widespread consensus from a policy perspective.
 As such, discussions on governance systems for delivery robots are likely to have a greater impact in relative terms and should be explored further.